atomicdata-dev/atomic-server/README.md

 - Serve the first Atomic Data, including the core schema (now available on [atomicdata.dev](https://atomicdata.dev)), which is referred to by the constantly evolving [docs](https://docs.atomicdata.dev/)
 - Provide developers with tools and inspiration to use Atomic Data in their own projects.

+## Also check out

+- [Atomic-React](https://github.com/joepio/atomic-react), a WIP typescript front-end library + app that will soon replace most of the HTML templating stuff from `atomic-server`.

 ## Contribute

 Issues and PR's are welcome!